 Not easy when you’re flying long-haul from Australia or NZ, I know.
 But every bit counts.

-At the very least, I’ll take some fruit and nuts (NOT peanuts), to snack on at the airport or on the plane.
+At the very least, I’ll take some fruit and nuts (NOT peanuts because allergies), to snack on at the airport or on the plane.
 Pop a sandwich into a cloth bag if you’re flying for a few hours and want something more substantial.

-Say no to single use straws, napkins and those annoying stirrer things.
+Say no to single use straws, napkins and those annoying stirrer things you get for coffees.

 With companies like Qantas looking to operate zero waste flights, hopefully the amount of landfill produced by airlines will start to diminish.